Lake Tuusula’s rich cultural heritage amid fine Finnish scenery

 Cycling around Lake Tuusula is a very popular activity

-We had a number of choices of accommodation available, in the end we settled on Onnela Inn, primarily because of its lakeside location – and the saunas it offered right on the shores.
+We had a number of choices of accommodation available, in the end we settled on Krapi’s Onnela region, primarily because of its lakeside location – and the saunas it offered right on the shores.
 We had also considered Villa Tammikko, a delightful private villa in a secluded location surrounded by forest, and Hotel Gustavelund, but decided that we’d prefer to have full service than fending for ourselves.

 From Helsinki central station we caught the train to Järvenpää, a 30 minute journey, and from close to that station.